 Castleberry Hill Art Stroll.
 This one is probably for older children, but the second Friday of every month Castleberry Hill's galleries and shops are open late.
 Come early for a family friendly environment and to see why this neighborhood was named one of the Top 10 Arts Districts in the Country!

-Chastain Park - Hike the gorgeous trails, play on the playground, and multiple events like the Arts Festival.
+Chastain Park - Hike the gorgeous trails, play on the playground, and enjoy the multiple events held here, like the Arts Festival.

 Georgia Aquarium - You can get into the aquarium for FREE on your birthday.
-And while I'll admit that adding it here is cheating a little bit, I want to make sure you know about all the FREE things you get with your ticket...it's not just for general admission.
+And while I'll admit that adding it here is cheating a little bit, there is just so much to do there that is included with your ticket!

 Visit a Food/Shopping Market - We love window shopping and exploring new sites and sounds at Historic Fourth Ward's Krog Street Market or Ponce City Market.
-I know, the rooftop at PCM is a splurge, but it's always worth a visit if you can shell find some coinage in the couch.
+I know, the rooftop at PCM is a splurge, but it's always worth a visit if you can find some coinage in the couch.
 Don't forget Sweet Auburn Market, too...it's right on the trolley line.
-OPTers check out the new Food market coming to Marietta.
+OTPers, check out the new Marietta Square Market.

 Free in Metro Atlanta